newrelic/newrelic-lambda-extension/README.md

 [![Community Plus header](https://github.com/newrelic/opensource-website/raw/main/src/images/categories/Community_Plus.png)](https://opensource.newrelic.com/oss-category/#community-plus)

-# 🚨 THIS REPOSITORY IS ARCHIVED 🚨
+# THIS REPOSITORY IS ARCHIVED

-# ➡️ The current codebase now lives at [github.com/newrelic/newrelic-lambda-extension-rust](https://github.com/newrelic/newrelic-lambda-extension-rust) ⬅️
+# The current codebase is now maintained at [github.com/newrelic/newrelic-lambda-extension-rust](https://github.com/newrelic/newrelic-lambda-extension-rust)

-## **This project has been rewritten in Rust and is no longer maintained here.
-Please go to [newrelic/newrelic-lambda-extension-rust](https://github.com/newrelic/newrelic-lambda-extension-rust) for the current, actively maintained extension.**
+**This project has been rewritten in Rust and is no longer maintained here.
+Please refer to [newrelic/newrelic-lambda-extension-rust](https://github.com/newrelic/newrelic-lambda-extension-rust) for the current, actively maintained extension.**

 ---